AlyssaLytle/DecPOMDPGridworld/README.md

 This is similar to Example 1 except now there are two reward maps.
 The agents are able to observe what reward map they are on and navigate accordingly.

 ## Example 3: 23gw-comm
 This expands on the previous examples.
 Now, for actions, they can either move or move AND communicate.
+Communication comes at a small cost.
 When they communicate, they are able to observe what reward map they are on.